Today I will tell you which restaurants in Paris I liked the most in my trips to the French capital.

 - Brasserie Auteuil, looks great

 - Café Pouchkine is an elegant place for a special occasion.
-Average price is € 65 per person.
+The average price is € 65 per person.

 - Flesh restaurant, for meat lovers.